johnhunter/netcache/README.md

 Dependencies: localStorage and JSON if you are storing objects.
 If you really need non-native JSON and its not native then use [Doug Crockford's JSON.js](https://github.com/douglascrockford/JSON-js).

+Will fire a console.warn (if console enabled) if you attempt to store an object when JSON is not supported.

 ### Usage ###

 	localStore.setItem(name, itemData, lifetimeMsec);